stanford-centaur/smt-switch/examples/README.md

 with `./cvc4_qf_ufbv.out` and `./btor_qf_ufbv.out`, respectively.
 Note that there may be a delay for looking up the shared libraries on some systems the first time they are run.
-Importantly, notice that the files differ by only two lines, demonstrating that changing the solver is straightforward.
+Importantly, notice that the files differ by only two lines of code (excluding comments), demonstrating that changing the solver is straightforward.

 To explore the API, you can change either of those files and run `make` again.
 To remove the built binaries, run `make clean`.
 To clean up all the build and